Skip to main content

 The financing of education from the public purse is currently based on the following arrangements:

-- Certain groups undergoing training receive financial assistance from the state to provide them with the money they need to live and study.
+• Certain groups undergoing training receive financial assistance from the state to finance their living expenses and education or to develop their talent and skills.

 Public spending on education